quepasajefe/trading-library/transcripts-raw/00-introduction.md

-# Introduction - 2025 model Series
+# Introduction - 2025 Model Series Lecture 00

 Hello there, I hope that you are doing well.
 Welcome to the first lecture of the 2025 model series here on the Time and Price mentorship.